TylerAuer/reddit-clone-2/README.md

 4. ~~**User Authentication** - I'll need help with this, or at least a starting~~ point.
 5. Look at hosting

+## Tyler's TODO Next

+- Make Modal self-contained except for passed show prop
+- Ensure all hide/shows are managed in state by a parent component
+- Remove transitions, will be handled with Springs animation library
+- Create user profile update form (maybe extract sign up form to be reused and take a request type (post patch etc.) prop)
+- Make user lookup handle No Data respons 204 I think

 ## Roadmap

   1. ~~!CSS Styles~~